SummerOf2021/Android-Image-Classification/README.md

 # How to use

-* For first time users has to add an API key to access the application and it will be saved in the phone (Shared Preferences).
+* For first time the user has to add an API key to access the application and it will be saved in the phone (Shared Preferences).
 The API key is saved in the backend server and you can change it.

-* You can upload images using the camera directly or by choosing an image from the media
+* Then you can upload images using the camera directly or by choosing an image from the media

-* Make sure to change the IP to your backend IP
+Make sure to change the IP to your backend IP